rss feed

 So here it is, my first proper, sight-size cast drawing.

-Before you say anything, I know it isn't finished, it's not meant to be.
-This is the first of a series of ten cast drawings I'm going to do of Clytie, and I'm following the Bargue approach.
+This is the first of a series of ten cast drawings I’m going to do of Clytie, and I’m following the Bargue drawing approach used in modern ateliers.
 The first couple of drawings will just be schematics, like this one.
-After that I'll refine the lines a little for the third drawing, and on the fourth I'll add the main tone blocks.
+After that I’ll refine the lines a little for the third drawing, and on the fourth I’ll add the main tone blocks.
+At least, that’s the plan.

-I'm following the progression of the Bargue plates with this: schematics, then line, then tone.
-The intention is that the last drawing of the series will be a properly finished cast drawing, at which point I'll have had nine practice runs, adding a little more each time.
+I’m following the progression of the Bargue plates with this: schematics, then line, then value The intention is that the last drawing of the series will be a properly finished cast drawing, at which point I’ll have had nine practice runs, adding a little more each time.

-Obviously, this series is going to take some time since this drawing alone took about eight hours.
-I'm also planning to be one step ahead of each stage on the Bargue plates, so I'll have got some practice in of each technique before I try to do it on a 'live' cast.
+Obviously, this series isgoing to take some time since this drawing alone took about eight hours.
+I’m also planning to be one step ahead of each stage on the Bargue plates, so I’ll have got some practice in of each technique before I try to do it on a ‘live’ cast.

 Putting this drawing together was very like a Bargue drawing, at least plate three when I finally started to do them seriously using the sight size technique.

-But there's one major difference: In a Bargue drawing, Bargue himself has already looked at the cast and decided which points to use for the schematic, the most important points which define the form and the shape of the tone blocks.
-He's already simplified reality for you.
-With a cast drawing, you have to pick those points yourself, which is why it's a good idea to do some Bargue plates before trying a cast drawing - it will give you an idea of how these points are selected.
+But there’s one major difference: In a Bargue drawing, Bargue himself has already looked at the cast and decided which points to use for the schematic, the most important points which define the form and the shape of the tone blocks.
+He’s already simplified reality for you.

 Set Up